-- Complete spatial avoidance of the identified highly sensitive core habitat areas for threatened high altitude species; - Effective and gazetted conservation of these and other remaining natural grasslands through conservation stewardship and appropriate land management practices could reduce the significance of the residual impact.; - Offsetting.
-Compilation and implementation of a biodiversity offset strategy with key focus on the conservation of high-altitude plateau grassland for threatened and/or endemic avifauna;

-- Based on TBC's recommendation Mulilo has recently commissioned Dr. Robin Colyn of Afri-Avian to conduct detailed habitat modelling and acoustic monitoring for White-winged Flufftail; and - Afri-Avian have been tasked with conducting detailed habitat suitability modelling for several selected threatened species.
-It is recommended that these additional modelling exercises should include as a minimum species such as such as Rudd's Lark, Botha's Lark, Yellowbreasted Pipit, Denham's Bustard, Southern Bald Ibis and Wattled Crane.
+- Complete spatial avoidance of the identified very high sensitivity core habitat areas for threatened high altitude species; - Effective and gazetted conservation of these and other remaining natural grasslands through conservation stewardship and appropriate land management practices could reduce the residual impact significance; - Offsetting.
+Compilation and implementation of a biodiversity offset strategy with key focus on the conservation of high-altitude plateau grassland for threatened and / or endemic avifauna through appropriate land management practices; and - Based on TBC's recommendation Mulilo has recently commissioned Dr. Robin Colyn of Afri-Avian to conduct detailed habitat modelling and acoustic monitoring for White-winged Flufftail.
+Additionally, Afri-Avian have been tasked with conducting detailed habitat suitability modelling for several selected threatened species.
+It is recommended that these additional modelling exercises should include as a minimum species such as such as Rudd's Lark, Botha's Lark, Yellow-breasted Pipit, Denham's Bustard, Southern Bald Ibis and Wattled Crane.